Nothing Lasts Forever (film): Release

 Shortly before the scheduled release date, Metro-Goldwyn-Mayer announced Nothing Lasts Forever was being postponed.
 MGM never gave the film a national theatrical release.
 The only theatrical screening it had was at Harkins Cinema in Thomas Mall in Phoenix, Arizona in September 1984.
 The film has also never been available on home video in any format in the United States.
+In a 2019 interview with The Skinny, Schiller recalled that MGM executives were expecting the final product to mirror Animal House or Caddyshack.
+According to Schiller, when MGM executives watched the final print, they told him, "It's an art film."
+Additionally, according to a 2021 post mortem in ScreenRant, a disastrous test screening led MGM executives to fear the film was not commercially viable.
+More seriously, Schiller made liberal use of clips from a number of classic movies, raising concerns of potential copyright violations.

 However, the film has been broadcast on TV networks, on BBC2 in the UK in 1994 as part of the Moviedrome strand, in Italy under the title "Niente dura per sempre", in Germany under the title "Alles ist vergänglich" and on Dutch television network RTL 5 in November 1993.
-Warner Bros., which now owns the rights to the pre-May 1986 MGM film library (via Turner Entertainment Co.), stated in 2003 and again in February 2006, that the film cannot be released on DVD due to unspecified "legal difficulties".
+Warner Bros., which now owns the rights to the pre-May 1986 MGM film library (via Turner Entertainment Co.), stated in 2003 and again in February 2006, that it hoped to release the film on DVD, but could not do so due to unspecified legal issues.
 Bill Murray and Dan Aykroyd have both agreed to take part in DVD special features, should the film finally be released.

 In 2011, the film was leaked onto YouTube.

 The film made its American television debut on Turner Classic Movies on January 4, 2015 as part of their "TCM Underground" programming block.